 A seemingly simple but highly effective method is to listen to your diverse employees to see what changes (both big and small) they think need to be made within your organization.
 Your employees are the lifeblood of your company, and they will know better than anyone what needs to change.
 Set up one-on-one time between employees and upper management to elicit constructive feedback on what diversity issues can be improved.
 Listen with intent, and ensure that each member feels safe and comfortable talking about their different perspectives, without fear of being reprimanded or judged.

 “We’ve made diversity and inclusion one of our primary company objectives, with the goal of long-term sustainable change.
 We are setting time aside so that members of leadership are able to meet with our diverse team members one-on-one in order to listen to how they feel and get feedback on how we can make improvements to our company culture.
-We are also looking to diversify the models and influencers that we work with in an effort to represent all backgrounds.” — Brian Lim, CEO of iHeartRaves
+We are also looking to diversify the models and influencers who we work with in an effort to represent all backgrounds.” — Brian Lim, CEO of The Emazing Group

 A diverse workforce that embraces and encourages each other’s differences puts your business in the best position for long-term success.
-Don’t think of this as an obstacle to overcome, even if there are several areas your business needs to improve — think of it as a way to enhance your business, gain a competitive advantage, and grow an organization that is respected internally and externally.
+Don’t think of this as an obstacle to overcome, even if there are several areas your business needs to improve.
+Think of workplace diversity and inclusion as a way to enhance your business, gain a competitive advantage, and grow an organization that is respected internally and externally.